civictheme/monorepo-drupal/TESTING.md

 applied correctly in the consumer site's database, we use [schema update tests](docroot/themes/contrib/civictheme/tests/src/Functional/Update).

-These types of tests tests require a database of the site with the previous version of the module or theme installed to be available to the test.
+These types of tests require a database of the site with the previous version of the module or theme installed to be available to the test.

 In CivicTheme, we use "bare" and "filled" database dumps to test schema updates: